How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 How to get there

 • From Manila, fly to Tacloban, Leyte.
-From the airport, take a taxi or tricycle to Vansvans or Duptours terminal.
+Take a taxi or tricycle from the airport to Vansvans or Duptours terminal.
 Take a five-hour van ride to Palompon and then a one-hour boat ride to Kalanggaman Island.

 • If you’re traveling from Cebu, the most convenient way to access and enjoy Kalanggaman is to join a day tour that will pick you up from your hotel in Cebu, take you to the island, and bring you back to the hotel.